Home

 of Anne Frank.
 You can view an excellent presentation

-about her diary at the web site for the United States
+about her writing at the web site for the United States

 Holocaust Memorial Museum — highly recommended!